lhaig/cloudflare_dyndns/README.md

 The application will print one of the following values:

-- `good`: The update was successful
+- `update successful`: The DNS record was successfully updated to a new IP address
-- `nochg`: The IP address has not changed
+- `no changes needed`: The IP address has not changed since the last update
-- `badauth`: Authentication failed or another error occurred
+- `authentication error`: Authentication failed or another error occurred
+- `missing credentials`: Required parameters (zone-id, api-token, hostname) were not provided